 I also want to point out a post that I collaborated with Lily Ray on about E-A-T, where we discussed how Google might learn to understand who the authors are of content that they might find on the Web, even in the absence of author bylines for that content.
 That post is The Mechanics of E-A-T: How Google Patents Can Help Explain How E-A-T Works

 What Does this Author-Based Patent Cover?

-Imagine that you would like to transform something that you had written into the style of another author such as William Shakespeare or Ernest Hemingway or Stephen King?
+Imagine that you would like to transform something you had written into another author’s style, such as William Shakespeare or Ernest Hemingway, or Stephen King?

 This patent describes being about to do just that.

 It could transform and classify text based on the analysis of training texts from particular authors.
 And Google has access to a lot of training data from over 25 million books, with the many scanned books in the Google Books Project.
 And there are many authors on the Web whom Google could study as well.

 The patent could work with text authoring applications such as